microsoft/Federal-Business-Applications/demos/power-automate-arcgis-http/README.md

 The document describes the process in three parts.
 #### Obtain an OAUTH 2.0 authentication token from the ArcGIS web service.
 An OAUTH 2.0 token is required to access secured ArcGIS resources.
 As of this writing, the default lifespan of the ArcGIS OAUTH 2.0 tokens is two hours with a configurable maximum lifespan of two weeks.
 In order to make sure our flow has a valid token, we will ensure that the flow obtains a new token automatically each time it runs.
-The API calls for this part of the process are outlined in the [ArcGIS Token API documentation](https://developers.arcgis.com/labs/rest/get-an-access-token/).
+The API calls for this part of the process are outlined in the [ArcGIS OAUTH documentation](https://developers.arcgis.com/documentation/mapping-apis-and-services/security/oauth-2.0/).

 #### Connect to the Feature Service and query Feature attributes.
 We will connect to the ArcGIS Feature Service sample endpoint and return an array of Features.
 For each Feature, we will return the following attributes:  TRL_NAME, ELEV_FT, CITY_JUR, PARK_NAME, and FID, and load them into a Dataverse Table.
 The API calls for this part of the process are outlined in the [ArcGIS Feature Layer API Documentation](https://developers.arcgis.com/labs/rest/query-a-feature-layer/).